 Employees should let their Line Manager know the nature of their grievance and issues promptly, in order to try to resolve any grievance informally in the first instance and to try to resolve problems quickly.
-If the grievance is against their Line Manager, they should raise it with the Headteacher, the CEO, a member of the Executive Trust Leadership team, or the Trust HR Team.
+If the grievance is against their Line Manager, they should raise it with the Headteacher, the CEO or a member of the Executive Trust Leadership team.

-The Line Manager (or other appropriate person) will normally hold a confidential meeting to discuss the grievance with one or both of the parties to try to resolve the matter.
+The Line Manager (or other appropriate person) will normally hold a confidential meeting to discuss the grievance with one or both of the parties to try to resolve the matter within ten working days.
 Conversations will be handled in a way that is sensitive to the circumstances and the needs of the individuals concerned.
-No assumptions will be made at the outset about the facts of the case.
-Avoid at all times language which may be considered discriminatory, insulting or abusive.
+No assumptions will be made at the outset about the facts of the case and all grievances will be conducted with fairness, objectivity and impartiality.
+Avoid at all times language which may be considered predetermined, lacking impartiality, discriminatory, insulting or abusive.